Topface/SmsOnline/README.en.md

 ## Contributing

-Contributing are welcome.
-We accepts contributions via pull requests.
-Please, add tests for you patches and document any changes in library behaviour
+We welcome any help in developing this project.
+We accept contributions as pull requests.
+Finally, we kindly ask that you add your tests and document all changes in library behavior/corrections.

 ## License